ARINC-IA/CSMIM/docs/schema.md

 properties of the items in the second:

     type: float[][]
-    max-items: 3
     array-items:
-      max-items: 3
       array-items:
-        minimum: 0.0
-        maximum: 10000.0
         unit: m

-# Schema for the data type `dict`
+## Schema for the data type `dict`

-For a dictionary, you can specify the known dictionary keys and a schema that validates their value:
+For a dictionary, you can specify the known dictionary keys:

     type: dict
+    description: A description of the dictionary
     dict-items:
       - key: identifier
         optional: true
         description: A description of the dictionary item
         type: string
-        max-length: 8

 The `parameters` that describe the parameters of an EXECUTE request have the same structure as these `dict-items`.